 :-The service provider will have policy and procedures for working in communal areas.

-:-The service provider will carry out all required inspections and Client approval.
+:-The service provider will carry out all required inspections and submit via report to the Client for approval and further instruction.

 :-The service provider will help minimise the need for Midland Heart and its member’s staff to pre-inspect work.